Saurabh3333/Alexa-IPL-Skill/README.md

 ### What got 'deployed'?

-This hello-world project contains a sample data schema and some sample data (files in `migrations`) and a simple microservice in nodejs (`microservices/www`).
+This `alexa-ipl-skill` project contains a sample data schema and some sample data (files in `migrations`) and a simple microservice in nodejs (`microservices/www`).
 When you ran the `git push` these tables and a microservice and even a subdomain to access your microservice all got created.

 In the next few steps you'll be browsing the instant Hasura APIs and exploring the custom microservice too.